NEWS

 • Garden gloves are a great way to protect your hands from infections and cuts, when working in soil.
 Bring water and wear a hat to protect yourself from the sun.

-• Removal of weeds from pathways and in your garden beds weekly.
-Gardens left unattended for more than a month or overgrown may be given to another person waiting for a garden plot.
+• Removal of weeds from pathways and most importantly in your garden beds regularly.
+Gardens left unattended for more than a month or beds overgrown with weeds may be given to another person waiting for a garden plot.
 If you are going to be away, notify the Committee.

 • Please remove all noxious weeds and take them home with you or place them in the green bin for pick up by Council